-Psychological stress is a potent trigger of inflammation (Welk et al., 2008; Steptoe et al., 2007; Pace et al., 2009) and as such, individuals suffering from chronic inflammatory conditions frequently turn to stress reduction methods in search of relief.
-Recent statistics from the National Center for Complementary and Alternative Medicine (Barnes et al., 2007) show that conditions associated with inflammatory processes motivate nearly 40% of the use of complementary and alternative medicine (CAM) services.
+from the National Center for Complementary and Alternative Medicine (Barnes et al., 2007) show that conditions associated with inflammatory processes motivate nearly 40% of the use of complementary and alternative medicine (CAM) services.
 Among those using CAM services, most are pursuing approaches such as meditation, biofeedback, and relaxation, which influence the body via the brain.

 The ability of the brain to modulate the immune system is essential in anticipating and coordinating an effective immune response.
 Neural regulation of immune function, particularly inflammation, in barrier tissues is especially important.
 Barrier tissues are tissues that interface between the external and internal environments, such as the skin and the gastrointestinal, respiratory, and urogenital tracts.
-These tissues are the first line of defense against invading pathogens and the inflammatory response is one of the primary means of resisting infection once a pathogen has circumvented the physical barrier (Kupper and Fuhlbrigge, 2004; Cua and Tato, 2010).
-Therefore, it is not surprising that barrier tissues are highly susceptible to stress- and emotion-related inflammation, since through the lens of evolution, it would seem that stress is an indicator of threat and the increased likelihood for bodily injury and pathogenic exposure (Kupper and Fuhlbrigge, 2004; Cua and Tato, 2010; Hart and Kamm, 2002; Arck et al., 2006; Liu et al., 2002).
+These tissues are the first line of defense against invading pathogens and the inflammatory response is one of the primary means of resisting infection once a pathogen has circumvented the physical barrier (Kupper & Fuhlbrigge, 2004; Cua & Tato, 2010).
+Therefore, it is not surprising that barrier tissues are highly susceptible to stress- and emotion-related inflammation, since through the lens of evolution, it would seem that stress is an indicator of threat and the increased likelihood for bodily injury and pathogenic exposure (Kupper & Fuhlbrigge, 2004; Cua & Tato, 2010; Hart & Kamm, 2002; Arck et al., 2006; Liu et al., 2002).

 The skin offers an appealing laboratory in which to examine stress modulation of barrier tissue inflammation.
-It has a surface area of approximately 1.5-2 m in the average adult, rivaled only by the intestines and lungs in exposed surface area (Bender and Bender, 1995).
+It has a surface area of approximately $1.5 - 2 \text{ m}^2$ in the average adult, rivaled only by the intestines and lungs in exposed surface area (Bender & Bender, 1995).
 Exposed surface area is vulnerable to pathogenic damage, and therefore requires close monitoring by the brain.
+Indeed, the skin has, on average, more than 500 nerve endings per square inch (McArthur et al., 1998), allowing for its rapid communication with the central nervous system (CNS) and intimate neural regulation.